-Prominent Forest Hills men, all great admirers of Theodore Roosevelt and who wish to perpetuate his ideals of robust manhood and clean living, are devoting unselfishly much of their time in the interest of Camp Roosevelt in Maine, a camp for boys, at "Bill" Sewall's Lake Mattawamkeag, Maine.
-It is generally known that "Bill" Sewall was Theodore Roosevelt's guide.
-A most interesting illustrated booklet may be had through Russell R. Whitman, Tennis Apartments, or the camp director, R. A. Watkins, 27 Donaldson Avenue, Rutherford.
-New Jersey. ford, New Jersey.
+Prominent Forest Hills men, all great admirers of Theodore Reservelt and who wish to perpetuate his ideals of robust menhood and clean living, are devoting unselfishly much of time in the interest of Camp Roosevelt in Maine, a camp boys, at "Bill" Sewall's Lake Mattawamkeag, Maine.
+It senerally known that "Bill" Sewall was Theodore Roose-A most interesting illustrated booklet may be at through Russell R. Whitman, Tennis Apartments, or the director, R. A. Watkins, 27 Donaldson Avenue, Ruther-New Jersey.